blinksh/blink/docs/home.md

-Welcome to the blink wiki!
+Welcome to the Blink Shell wiki!